comunica/Article-ISWC2023-SolidQuery/content/benchmark.md

 which respectively place each triple in the file referred to by their subject or object.
 These approaches can also be combined to place triples in both files referred to by subject and object.
 Additionally, we provide composition-based approaches, using which triples matching certain triple patterns can be assigned to a different approach.
 The second dimension of fragmentation is that of *URI rewriting*, in which URIs can be modified to eventually end up in different documents according to the first dimension.
-For example, this allows URIs matching a regex to be modified partially, or certain triples to be appended upon matching with a certain triple pattern.
+For example, this allows URIs matching a regex to be modified, or triples to be appended upon matching a triple pattern.

 **Strategies for fragmenting posts and comments**